uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.1.5 =
+* fixed one occurence of phrase 'Wind' not translatable
+* added partial Estonian translation
+* updated and pre-translated all locale files with PoEdit Pro

 = 5.1.4 =
 * created complete Spanish and French translations with PoEdit Pro